-To enable capturing events via Audit Logs go to:
+To manually change the capturing events method, go to:

 • The Registered SQL Server Properties window - Audited Activities tab in the Windows Management Console.

 Prerequisites and conditions for enabling auditing using Audit Logs

 IDERA SQL Compliance Manager supports Audit Logs based auditing for SQL Server 2017 and above.
 The following prerequisites and conditions are required to switch auditing based on Audit Logs.